Corpus Christi Year A

 Another homily for Corpus Christi Year A from Bishop Barron.
 This is the first celebration of Corpus Christi—the Solemnity of the Body and Blood of Christ—after the Pew Forum study showing that 70% of Catholics don’t believe in the Real Presence of Jesus in the Eucharist.
 Vatican II said that the Eucharist is the source and the summit of the Christian life—so it is clear that something has gone seriously wrong.
 Therefore, it is with renewed interest and focus that we should look to the readings for today’s feast.

-More Thoughts for Corpus Christi Year A
+Reflection for Corpus Christi Year A

-The Importance of Humility and Gratitude in Remembering God’s Blessings
+Humility and Gratitude for God’s Blessings

 Reflection Questions for Corpus Christi Year A